-The Assessment Strategy has been designed to support and enhance the development of both subject-based and skills which will support progression onto the destination Programme, whilst ensuring that the module's Learning Outcomes are attained, as described below.
+The Assessment Strategy has been designed to support and enhance the development of both subject-based and skills which will support progression onto the destination programme, whilst ensuring that the modules Learning Outcomes are attained, as described below.

-The Controlled Component [40%].
+The Controlled Component [40%]

-Written Exam

-The exam will be 1 hour duration which is consistent with the Department's assessment strategy for Level 0 modules.
+Written Exam.
+The exam will be 1 hour duration Which is consistent with the Department's assessment strategy for Level 0 modules.
 This assessment will provide students with an opportunity to demonstrate both their knowledge on a broad range of topics through a series of short answer questions, and more in-depth knowledge though a selection of medium length questions.
 This assessment will test a range of the learning outcomes and will provide a valuable learning experience through recalling and demonstrating knowledge which will be of benefit when progressing to UG Programmes in the Faculty.

-In-session Assessment of a Psychology Practical
+In-session assessment of a Psychology Practical.

 Students carry out practicals every other week in the first semester.
 In the other weeks, selected students do group presentations of experiments they carried out the previous week.
 All students will report on one practical.
+They are assessed on their presentation and an written individual reflection on the practical.